About NSLI-Y

 Previous language study is not required.
 Students at all levels of language ability are invited to apply.

-NSLI-Y is administered by American Councils for International Education in cooperation with AFS-USA, iEARN, American Cultural Exchange Service (ACES), AMIDEAST, CIEE, Russian American Foundation (RAF), Stony Brook University, University of Delaware, and University of Wisconsin Madison.
+NSLI-Y is administered by American Councils for International Education in cooperation with AFS-USA, iEARN, American Cultural Exchange Service (ACES), A.S.E.
+Global Bridges, AMIDEAST, Stony Brook University, and University of Delaware.

 NSLI-Y Goals